 Synergy is a term that defines the combination of caffeine and amphetamine drugs like Adderall, amphetamine, and dextroamphetamine.
 Synergy occurs when two medications have complementary modes of action, increasing the potency of their combined effects.
 A person on Adderall, for example, would probably experience a bigger effect, including more adverse effects, as caffeine increases the effectiveness of amphetamines.

-Given that it acts as a CNS stimulant, caffeine is definitely still an option if you have ADHD and may even provide some advantages.
-Some studies indicate that taking low to moderate doses of caffeine helps improve focus and reduce harmful ADHD symptoms, including impulsive behavior, however not as well as medication.
+Given that it acts as a CNS stimulant, caffeine is still an option if you have ADHD and may even provide some advantages.
+Some studies indicate that taking low to moderate doses of caffeine helps improve focus and reduce harmful ADHD symptoms, including impulsive behavior, but not as well as medication.